Lindsay Wildlife Rehabilitation Hospital Implements Safety Responses to Rabbit Hemorrhagic Fever

 The Department of Fish and Wildlife is asking the public to report dead rabbits and hares using their online mortality reporting form.
 Deceased rabbits and hares should not be brought to the wildlife hospital, and pet rabbits should be vaccinated or otherwise protected from exposure to wild rabbits following guidelines developed by the Department of Fish and Wildlife.
 Lindsay Wildlife Rehabilitation Hospital is continuing to accept sick, injured and orphaned wild rabbits and hares but strict quarantine protocols are in place.
 No infected animals have been discovered at the hospital to date.

 First detected in wild rabbit populations in New Mexico in April 2020, the RHDV2 virus is a calcivirus that is deadly to wild, domestic and feral European and North American rabbits and hares.
-It is spread between rabbits through contact with other infected rabbits or their carcasses, their meat or fur, contaminated food and water, and anything else that has been in contact with a sick rabbit or hare.
+It is spread between rabbits through contact with other infected rabbits or rabbit carcasses, their meat or fur, contaminated food and water, and anything else that has been in contact with a sick rabbit or hare.
 The disease causes swelling, internal bleeding and liver damage and the virus can persist in the environment for up to 3 months.
 It is not known to affect humans, pets or other animals but is extremely contagious among lagomorphs, which include rabbits, hares and pikas.

 Lindsay Wildlife has implemented safety protocols including: not transferring rabbits and hares in from or out to other rehabilitation centers; quarantining rabbits from all other lagomorphs for 10 days and using PPE when handling lagomorphs.